People

 Research interests/ expertise: Intelligence Studies, nuclear weapons history, and Cold War history.

-Dr. David V. Gioe is a British Academy Global Professor and Visiting Professor of Intelligence and International Security in the Department of War Studies at King’s College London.
-He is History Fellow for the Army Cyber Institute at the US Military Academy at West Point and Associate Professor of History.
-David is also Director of Studies for the Cambridge Security Initiative and is co-convener of its International Security and Intelligence program.
-David has been a national security practitioner for 20 years.
-He is a former Central Intelligence Agency operations officer and remains a senior officer in the US Navy Reserve
+Professor David V. Gioe is a British Academy Global Professor and Visiting Professor of Intelligence and International Security in the Department of War Studies at King’s College London.
+He was formerly History Fellow for the Army Cyber Institute at the U.S. Military Academy at West Point and Associate Professor of History.
+David is also Director of Studies for the Cambridge Security Initiative and co-convener of its International Security and Intelligence program.
+David has been a national security practitioner for 23 years.
+He is a former Central Intelligence Agency operations officer and remains a senior officer in the U.S. Navy Reserve.
+He has published peer-reviewed scholarship and commentary on intelligence and national security topics in a wide variety of outlets.
+For more information, visit www.davidvgioe.com.

 Research interests/ expertise: Digital information operations, intelligence and international security studies, history of Anglo-American intelligence and security services, and strategic studies.

-Dr Thomas Maguire is an Assistant Professor of Intelligence and Security in the Institute of Security and Global Affairs, Leiden University, and Visiting Fellow with the King’s Intelligence and Security Group in the Department of War Studies, King’s College London (KCL).
+Dr Thomas Maguire is an Assistant Professor of Intelligence and Security at the Institute of Security and Global Affairs, Leiden University, and Visiting Fellow with the King’s Centre for the Study of Intelligence in the Department of War Studies, King’s College London (KCL).
 Tom’s research streams are two-fold.
-Firstly, he is examining interactions between intelligence and propaganda in international politics, especially through covert action as a foreign policy tool.
-This forms the basis for a forthcoming book with Oxford University Press, The intelligence-propaganda nexus: British and American covert action in Cold War Southeast Asia (2022).
-Secondly, he is exploring the politics and impacts of international security cooperation, in particular security assistance relationships between states in Africa and Asia and the United Kingdom and their post-colonial legacies during the Cold War and so-called Global War on Terror.
+Firstly, he is interested in interactions between intelligence and influence in international politics, especially examining covert influence and intelligence disclosures as policy tools.
+This is the focus of a Dutch Government-funded research project, ‘Sharing Secrets’, for which Tom is the Principal Investigator.
+This examines state decision-making behind disclosing intelligence to influence external audiences.
+Secondly, Tom is interested in the politics and impacts of international security cooperation, in particular exploring post-colonial security relationships between states in Africa and Asia and the United Kingdom.

-Research interests/ expertise: Intelligence, propaganda and covert action in foreign policy and domestic security, security sector reform and assistance, international security cooperation, the Cold War and decolonisation, Counter-insurgency and violent extremism.
+Research interests/ expertise: Intelligence, propaganda and covert influence in foreign policy and domestic security; foreign interference / malign influence operations; international security cooperation (counter-terrorism, counter-intelligence); intelligence in the Cold War and decolonisation.

 ISI Operations Team